attadanta/quack-rock-api/README.md

 ## Code organization

-This service is implemente in TypeScript and contains the following packages.
+This service is implemented in TypeScript and contains the following packages.

 - `core`: contains the domain model.
 Ideally, the code here should be reusable to implement the same service on different frontends.
-- `alphavantage`: provides a very basic service implementation based on the [Alpha Vantage][1] test data.
+- `alphavantage`: provides a very basic service implementation using price data from [Alpha Vantage][1].
-- `http`: implements an [Express][2] app.
+- `express`: implements an [Express][2] app.

 ## Running